Lumi-supercomputer/lumi-userguide/docs/helpdesk/issues.md

   sinfo -R --nodes=$(sacct -n -j 123456 --format=nodelist --json | jq -r ".jobs[0].steps[1].nodes.list | .[]"  | paste -sd ',')
   ```

-- Send a ticket to [LUMI service desk](https://lumi-supercomputer.eu/user-support/need-help/running/) identifying the job id, the error you got, and any other information you could provide to help finding the source of the fault.
+- Send a ticket to [LUMI service desk](https://lumi-supercomputer.eu/user-support/need-help/running/) identifying the job id, the error you got, and any other information you could provide to help find the source of the fault.

-- If you want to re-run the job and have list of excluded nodes, check the health status of these nodes to see if you could include them again, rather than having an ever-increasing list of nodes to be excluded.
-Command to check health of the nodes on your exclude list:
+- If you want to re-run a job and have a list of nodes to exclude, check the health status of these nodes to see if you could include them again, rather than having an ever-increasing list of nodes to exclude.
+  The command to check health of the nodes on your exclude list is:
   ```
   sinfo -R --nodes=<list_of_nodes>
   ```